MileHacker Logo

 Nearby Destinations

 Shaoxing City Center (Yuecheng District), Hangzhou, Ningbo, and Anchang Ancient Town are all within accessible day-trip distance.
-Shaoxing City Center is 20-30 minutes away, Hangzhou 30-60 minutes by high-high-speed train, Ningbo 30-40 minutes by high-speed rail, and Anchang Ancient Town 30-ABOUT forty minutes by car.
+Shaoxing City Center is 20-30 minutes away, Hangzhou 30-60 minutes by high-bullet train, Ningbo 30-40 minutes by high-high-speed train, and Anchang Ancient Town 30-40 minutes by car.

 Suggested Day Trip Durations